1915 - Not such a lovely war ...

 Joined since the outbreak of war

-LANCE Corporal William Dempster, Waveney Avenue, of the Cameron Highlanders, has been at home on furlough during the last few days after treatment for a shrapnel wound on the arm, sustained at Richebourg on May 9.
-Lance Corporal Dempster was 12 years in the army, and at the outbreak of war he volunteered for active service.
+Lance Corporal William Dempster, Waveney Avenue, of the 1st Bn.
+Cameron Highlanders, has been at home on furlough during the last few days after treatment for a shrapnel wound on the arm, sustained at Richebourg on 9th May 1915.
+Lance Corporal Dempster was 12 years in the army, and at the outbreak of war he volunteered in Liverpool for active service.
 He has been through many big engagements and had some exciting experiences.

 (Neuve Chapelle - a village in Northern France.
 Initially the British attacked successfully, but the attack bogged down and heavy casualties ensued.)

 A view from the trenches

 Farrier Alex Rainey, Clarence Street, attached to the Royal Irish Fusiliers, was home on Furlough last week, after being treated in hospital for a bullet wound in the chest.
 In an interview with a representative of this paper, he gave some interesting particulars on his experiences on the continent with the Royal Irish Fusiliers since the outbreak of war.
 He was in all of the big engagements, commencing with the retreat from Mons, followed in close succession by the battles of the Marne, the Aisne, Metrin, Armetieres, La Basee, Neuve Chapelle, St. Eloi, Ypres, and Hill 60.